FoundPose: Unseen Object Pose Estimation with Foundation Features: FoundPose

 \subsection{Featuremetric pose refinement}

+\textbf{Reducing 2D-3D discrepancy.} The 2D-3D correspondences are established by linking the 2D centers of matched crop and template patches and lifting the centers of the template patches to 3D using the rendered depth channel.
+Since the patches are relatively large ($14 \times 14$ px), the 2D centers of the crop patches may not precisely align with 2D projections of the corresponding 3D points, even when projected using the ground-truth model-to-crop transformation.
+To compensate for the potential discrepancy, we refine the pose estimates by aligning template patches to their optimal locations in the image crop by a featuremetric optimization described below.

-\textbf{Featuremetric alignment.} The coarse pose $(\mathbf{R}_c, \mathbf{t}_c)$ is further refined by Levenberg-Marquardt (L-M) \cite{levenberg1944,marquardt1963}, an iterative non-linear optimization algorithm.
-Each L-M iteration updates the pose parameters by a gradient-descent step minimizing a real-valued cost, while adaptively selecting between the first and second order gradients depending on the cost value.
-We initialize the optimization with the coarse pose $(\mathbf{R}_c, \mathbf{t}_c)$ and obtain a refined pose $(\mathbf{R}_r, \mathbf{t}_r)$ by minimizing a featuremetric error:
+\myparagraph{Featuremetric alignment.} The coarse pose $(\mathbf{R}_c, \mathbf{t}_c)$ is refined by Levenberg-Marquardt (L-M) \cite{levenberg1944,marquardt1963}, an iterative non-linear optimization algorithm.
+Each L-M iteration updates the pose parameters by a gradient-descent step, minimizing a real-valued cost while adaptively selecting between the first and second-order gradients depending on the cost value.
+We initialize the optimization with the coarse pose $(\mathbf{R}_c, \mathbf{t}_c)$ and obtain a refined pose $(\mathbf{R}_r, \mathbf{t}_r)$ by minimizing the following featuremetric error:

 where $\rho$ is a robust cost function by Barron~\cite{barronloss}, $(\mathbf{p}_{i}, \mathbf{x}_{i}) \in T_t$ is a descriptor and the corresponding 3D location of patch $i$ from template $t$, and $\pi: \mathbb{R}^3 \mapsto \mathbb{R}^2$ represents the 2D projection.
 The feature map $\textbf{F}_q \in \mathbb{R}^{a \times a \times d}$ is obtained by stacking the patch descriptors of the query image and is sampled with bilinear interpolation at normalized 2D projections.
 The spatial resolution of the feature map is $a \times a$ with $a=S/s$, where $s \times s$ is the patch size.
-Note that a similar featuremetric alignment was applied in several works \cite{stumberg2020, sarlin21pixloc}, typically in combination with features trained specifically for L-M. In our work, we apply optimization directly on DINOv2 features, without any training.
+Note that a similar featuremetric alignment was applied in several works \cite{stumberg2020, sarlin21pixloc}, typically in combination with features trained specifically for L-M. In our work, we apply the alignment directly on DINOv2 features without any training.
+Even though there is no guarantee for reaching the global optimum, as in other methods optimizing photo/featuremetric objectives, we observed that a plausible solution is often reached.

-\myparagraph{Reducing 2D-3D discrepancy.} The 2D-3D correspondences are established by matching patch descriptors extracted on a regular grid in the query image given by the 2D patch centers.
-Such a coarse sampling may reduce the accuracy of pose estimates as the centers of matched patches may not be aligned with 2D projections of the same 3D points.
-To compensate for the potential discrepancy, we refine the pose estimates by aligning template patches to their optimal locations in the query image.
-Another possible approach to reduce the discrepancy is to increase spatial density of the extracted patch descriptors, which could be achieved, \eg, by splitting the image into overlapping patches~\cite{amir2021deep}.
-However, this approach reduces efficiency while not improving accuracy of our method.